Jewish apocrypha

-The Jewish apocrypha (הספרים החיצוניים) are books written in large part by Jews, especially during the Second Temple period, not accepted as sacred manuscripts when the Hebrew Bible was canonized.
-Some of these books are considered sacred by most Christians, and are included in their versions of the Old Testament.
-The Jewish apocrypha is distinctive from the New Testament apocrypha and biblical apocrypha as it is the only one of these collections which works within a Jewish theological framework.
+The Jewish apocrypha (הספרים החיצוניים) are religious texts written in large part by Jews, especially during the Second Temple period, not accepted as sacred manuscripts when the Hebrew Bible was canonized.
+Some of these books are considered sacred in certain Christian denominations and are included in their versions of the Old Testament.
+The Jewish apocrypha is distinctive from the New Testament apocrypha and Christian biblical apocrypha as it is the only one of these collections which works within a Jewish theological framework.

 Apocrypha in Judaism

-Certain circles in Judaism, such as the Essenes in Judea and the Therapeutae in Egypt, were said to have a "secret" literature (see Dead Sea scrolls).
-The Pharisees were also familiar with these texts.
-A large part of this "secret" literature was the apocalypses.
+Certain sects of Second Temple Judaism, such as the Essenes in Judaea and the Therapeutae in Alexandria, were said to have a "secret or hidden" literature.
+The Pharisees were familiar with these texts.
+The Apocalyptic literature is an example of this secret literature.
 Based on unfulfilled prophecies, these books were not considered scripture, but rather part of a literary form that flourished from 200 BCE to 100 CE.
 These works usually bore the names of ancient Hebrew worthies to establish their validity among the true writers' contemporaries.
-This literature was highly treasured by many Jewish enthusiasts.